saichaitanyakumar2003/splitBill/README.md

 - 💡 **Tax-inclusive bill handling** — correctly handles Indian GST bills
 - ⚡ **Fast processing** — results in seconds

+### Voice-to-Expense (Language AI)
+- 🎤 **Speak an expense** — e.g. “Coffee 200 rupees” or “Dinner at cafe, 1500” — and it’s turned into an expense and added automatically
+- 🌐 **Natural language** — Works in your language; no need to type amounts or titles

 ### Expense Analytics (Language AI)
 - 🏷️ **Auto-categorization** of expenses into Food, Travel, Entertainment, Shopping, Others
 - 📈 **Spending pattern analysis** across months